Bitcoin and Beyond: Sustainably Powering Leading Blockchains

 Chief Financial Officer and Director

-Co-Founder and advisor of Long Soar Technology Limited since August 2019 Founder and CEO of Bitotem Investment Limited since May 2018 Investment Manager of Guojin Capital from June 2016 to May 2018 Engineering Analyst of Crowncastle International from March 2013 to November 2014 Master’s degree in Civil & Environmental Engineering from Carnegie Mellon University Bachler’s degree in Environmental Engineering from Southwest Jiaotong University.
+Co-Founder and advisor of Long Soar Technology Limited from August 2019 to October 2020.
+Founder and CEO of Bitotem Investment Limited from May 2018 to October 2019; Investment Manager of Guojin Capital from June 2016 to May 2018 Engineering Analyst of Crowncastle International from March 2013 to November 2014 Master’s degree in Civil & Environmental Engineering from Carnegie Mellon University Bachelor’s degree in Environmental Engineering from Southwest Jiaotong University.

 Chief Strategy Officer